appdev-lessons/photogram-industrial-part-4/content.md

 The next thing we want to do is add the other collections of photos: liked, feed, and discover.
 We'll add these within a tabbed interface, so that we can click on tabs and select which collection of photos we want to see for the the user.

-## Tabbed Interface 00:00:00 to
+## Tabbed interface

 Before we start on the tabbed interface, let's make a new branch (off of `rb-user-profile`) to work on:

 ```
-$ g s
+% g s
 On branch rb-user-profile...

-$ g cob rb-tabbed-interface
+% g cob rb-tabbed-interface
 ```

-Back in the live app, on the page `/alice` that we've been working on, we want tabs that say "Like photos", "Feed", etc. to move between the different photo collections for our user profile.
+Back in the live app, on the page `/alice` that we've been working on, we want tabs that say "Liked photos", "Feed", etc. to move between the different photo collections for our user profile.

 In the [Bootstrap navs section](https://getbootstrap.com/docs/4.6/components/navs/), there's a few interfaces with exactly what we want.
 I'm going to select the [active pills filled and justified](https://getbootstrap.com/docs/4.6/components/navs/#fill-and-justify).